Back to Home

 How long does a DOT physical exam take at RASMED Clinic?

 Most DOT physical exams at RASMED Clinic are completed in 30 to 45 minutes.
 If additional evaluation is needed for a specific medical condition, it may take slightly longer.
-Results and the Medical Examiner Certificate (MEC) are issued same-day upon passing.
 We offer walk-in appointments and same-day scheduling at both Valley Stream and Brooklyn locations.

 Have a question not answered here?
 Contact our team or call 718-859-7446.